Programme 2025

 In association with Staticus

-Engineering resilience: cybersecurity for the built environment
+Cybersecurity for the built environment – Mind the Gap!

 12:00 - 12:45 | Innovation Stage